OctopusDeploy/blog/blog/2017-11/installing-jenkins-from-scratch.md

 ### Configuring Maven

-Our Java project will be configured to use Maven, so we need an instance of Maven available to build the Maven project.
+Our Java project will be configured to use Maven, so we need an instance of Maven available to complete the build.
 Under the `Maven` section click the `ADD MAVEN` button.

 ![Maven tool](maven-tool.png "width=500")